top of page

 How common is imposter syndrome?

-Clance and Imes first documented the 'imposter phenomenon' in 1978 in high achieving women, but it has since been shown to affect all genders equally (Bravata et al, 2019).
+Clance and Imes first documented the 'imposter phenomenon' in 1978 in high achieving women, but it has since been shown to affect all genders (Bravata et al, 2019).
 The most commonly cited frequency of those affected is from the International Journal of Behavioural Science, with 70% of the popular believed to have been affected by this phenomenon.
+Many agree that there is still not sufficient evidence to know an exact figure, also bearing in mind the differences in individuals' perceived experiences, their willingness to be open, and the variety of definitions.

 Is imposter syndrome a mental health condition or mental illness?